HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

 -   **User Goal:** To generate and download a standardized, official report of evaluation results for a specific period, suitable for archiving or formal meetings.
 -   **Entry Points:** The user (Admin, Department Head, or Faculty) clicks the "Report Center" link in the main sidebar navigation.
 -   **Success Criteria:** The user successfully downloads a professionally formatted PDF or a structured CSV/Excel file based on their selected parameters via a "Report Center" system.
+-   **Error Handling:** If the report request is too large, the user is clearly informed and guided to refine their request.

 **Flow Diagram:**